NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/get-started.md

 ## Before you begin

-All the things you need to do before you start configuring your product, both within Cloudflare and outside.
+All the things you need to do before you start configuring your product, both within Khulnasoft and outside.

 ## Step 1 -- Step description